Allie Wood

 ABOUT ME:

-I am an LPCC Candidate in counseling psychology from Adler University.
+I am an LPCC Pre-Licensure Therapist in counseling psychology from Adler University.
 My presence as a therapist is empathic and gentle.
 In addition to being psychoanalytically-informed, I believe in a somatic approach that focuses on feeling safe in your body throughout therapy.
 Learning to listen to our body's needs and warnings allows us to heal.

 If your concern is complex trauma or simply needing help adjusting to life changes, it would be my honor to work with you through the process.